How to Troubleshoot Common SSL Issues

 The Problem:

 - Check .htaccess or Server Configurations: Ensure your redirect rules are not conflicting.
-For example, avoid redirecting HTTPS traffic back to HTTP.
+For example, avoid redirecting HTTPS back to HTTP.

 - Update CMS Settings: If you’re using a CMS like WordPress, update the site URL to use HTTPS in the settings.